zzzprojects/EntityFramework-Extensions/docs/pages/articles/benchmark.md

 ## Forget to JIT compile the library
 In C#, the code is compiled into IL by the compiler.
 Then when needed, the IL is compiled just-in-time (JIT) into the native assembly language of the host machine.

-Additionally, some library like Entity Framework requires some extra work like creating/reading the model.
-Some people report the first load taking several second!
+Additionally, some libraries like Entity Framework require some extra work like creating/reading the model.
+Some people report the first load taking several seconds!

-Entity Framework Extensions also take some time to be compiled.
+Entity Framework Extensions also takes some time to be compiled.
 It can take around 100ms the first time you use a method!
-So if you include this time, your benchmark time is currently way higher at it should.
+So if you include it this time, your benchmark time is currently way higher than it should.

 ### Solution
-Invoke the method once before performing the benchmark test
+Invoke the method once before performing the benchmark tests

 ## Include method not related to the test
-Someone once reported us a performance issue and though our BulkSaveChanges method was slow.
+Someone once reported a performance issue and thought our BulkSaveChanges method was slow.
 We discovered he was including the time to Add every entity to the context.

-The Add method was taken 99,9% of the total time while BulkSaveChanges only 0,1%.
+The Add method was taking 99,9% of the total time while BulkSaveChanges only 0,1%.

 | Operations | 100 Entities | 1,000 Entities | 10,000 Entities |